India's IT Landscape — Why Now?

 - Notify the Data Protection Board of India in case of data breaches

-- Comply with cross-border data transfer restrictions as notified
+- Comply with cross-border data transfer restrictions as notified by the government

 Funding, Equity & Foreign Direct Investment